Augmentations in Graph Contrastive Learning: Current Methodological Flaws & Towards Better Practices: Additional Related Work

-In Sec.~\ref{sec:l3}, we show that the random inductive bias of GNNs can be quite strong on commonly used benchmarks.

-\underline{\smash{Experimental Setup:}} For all datasets, excluding DEEZER and GITHUB-SGZR, we report results from GraphCL \cite{You20_GraphContrastiveLearning} and \cite{Sun20_InfoGraph}.
+\textit{Sec.~\ref{sec:l3} Experimental Setup: } For all datasets, excluding DEEZER and GITHUB-SGZR, we report results from GraphCL and InfoGraph.
 We use the same GIN encoder as GraphCL when reporting the performance of randomly initialized models for these datasets.
-The results on DEEZER and GITHUB-SGZR are reported using a modified version of the GraphCL GIN encoder where the GIN layer is replaced with a PNA Layer.
-We then train the modified model according to the default of GraphCL and InfoGraph.
-On GITHUB-SGZRS, InfoGraph training time on exceeds eights hours using a NVIDIA Tesla P100.
-Further, we find that the inductive bias of GNNs is strong across different architectures (GraphSAGE, PNA, GCN, and GAT).
+On GITHUB-SGZRS, InfoGraph training time on exceeds eights hours using a NVIDIA Tesla P100. \textit{Additional Results:} See \autoref{tab:append_inductive_bias}.
+We find that the inductive bias of GNNs is strong across different architectures (GraphSAGE, PNA, GCN, and GAT).
+In Sec.~\ref{sec:docuclass}, we demonstrate the benefits of using task-aware augmentations on a graph-based document classification task.